PATIAT/west-mill-cottage/TESTING.md

 - I made site live on GitHub pages early on in the development process to test on real hardware iPhone 13 PRO and iPhone 11, Mac Book Air 2015 and HP Desktop 27in.
 - Word separation of image file names were highlighted as not being consistent so files were renamed with underscores for a more consistent approach.
 - Contact page: Although required fields are identified via an * there is no narrative to explicitly state that fields marked with * must be completed.
 Therefore, a narrative was put in place above the contact form.
+- Following discussions with my Tutor regarding the site layout on large screens and potentially reconfiguring the code to include a margin on the left and right to improve flow and appearance on very large screens, I have decided against making these changes at this late stage of the project.
+This was also discussed with my CI mentor who advised that this can lead to display scaling issues on 2k or 4k displays where the content can appear very small and not as intended.
+This concept will be considered when planning any future projects as it is a commonly adopted practise which can be demonstrated by visiting websites such as [apple](https://www.apple.com/uk/).

 # Bugs